How to Shadow a Doctor as a Pre-Med Student

 “Shadow many different physicians, in many specialties, in many settings.”

 “Shadow many different physicians, in many specialties, in many settings,” she recommends.
 She points out that practicing in a community outpatient clinic is vastly different from practicing in an academic hospital.
 The more diverse experiences you can gain, the better prepared you’ll be to enter the field.

 Many pre-meds ask physicians they’ve shadowed to pen a letter of recommendation.
 This can be a great option, so make sure you start thinking about it in advance.
 Dr. Freedman suggests bringing it up on your last day shadowing.
 They may want to see a copy of your CV or ask you some questions, so make sure you discuss a plan for how to proceed.

 While it’s great to get a reference letter from a physician you’ve shadowed, don’t feel obligated to secure tons of them.
 In fact, one is more than likely enough.

 “Physician shadow letters are more character references than anything,” Dr. Freedman explains.
 “They are not the strongest or the most important letters in your portfolio.”
 She adds that letters penned by instructors and researchers are often more valuable since those individuals can comment on work you’ve done.

-When you’ve completed your experience, you should consider sending a thank you note.
+When you’ve completed your experience shadowing a doctor, you should consider sending a thank you note.
 “It’s always good to say thank you in a formal way,” Dr. Freedman offers.
-Hand-written letters and emails are both appropriate.
+Handwritten letters and emails are both appropriate.

 Now that you have some tips on how to shadow a doctor, you can see that gaining this type of experience isn’t as difficult as you might have guessed.
 Many physicians have happily allowed future medical students to accompany them for days, weeks, or even months.